Sladozevik/CarND-Behavioral-Cloning-P3-master/writeup_template.md

 To augment the data sat, I also flipped images and angles thinking that this would increase training data.
 You can see that in code lines 74 - 83.

 After the collection process, I had 45021 number of images (data points).
-I then preprocessed this data by applying Gray scale, cropping and image resiz.
+I then preprocessed this data by applying Gray scale, cropping and image resizing to 64x64x3.
 Here are images after applying gray scale, cropping and resizing.

 ![alt text][image3]
 ![alt text][image4]